cardamomcode/fable-python/docs/introduction.md

 let totalArea = shapes |> List.sumBy area
 ```

 This compiles to Python while preserving the semantic meaning.
-The discriminated
+The `Shape` type
-union becomes a tagged class structure, and pattern matching becomes clean
+becomes a tagged class structure, and the `match` expression becomes clean
 conditional logic.
+The compiler ensures you handle all cases - if you add a
+new shape variant, the compiler will warn you about unhandled cases in
+the `area` function.

 ## What's Next?